Methylated spirits is another word for denatured alcohol. Or Ethynol alcohol that has been de-naturalized.

 Denatured alcohol also has the added benefit of being able to tell you what type of painted surface you are dealing with.
 By applying a small amount of denatured alcohol onto a painted surface, you can quickly whether or not it has a shellac or varnish sheen.

-Methylated spirits is one of the oldest tricks in the book when it comes to a cheap household degreaser.
+Methylated spirits are one of the oldest tricks in the book when it comes to a cheap household degreaser.

 Nail Polish Remover